Mathematica > Data Manipulation > Statistical Data Analysis > Probability & Statistics > Derived Statistical Distributions > TransformedDistribution >

 Two points are chosen randomly and independently from the interval , according to a uniform distribution.
 Compute the expected distance between the two points:

 Two archers shoot at a target.
-The distance of each shot from the center of the target is uniformly distributed from 0 to 1, independent of the other shot.
-Find the PDF of the distance of the losing shot from the other:
+The distance of each shot from the center of the target is uniformly distributed from 0 to 10 inches, independent of the other shot.
+Find the probability that the losing shot is more than 5 inches away from the target:

-Romeo and Juliet have a date at a given time, and each, independently, will be late by an amount of time that is exponentially distributed with parameter .
-Find the PDF of the difference between their times of arrival:
+Romeo and Juliet have a date at a given time, and each, independently, will be late by an amount of minutes that is exponentially distributed with parameter .
+Find the distribution of the difference between their times of arrival:

 A driver travels with an average speed of 65 mph for a distance of 120 miles.
 Assuming the speed has normal distribution with standard deviation of 3 mph and there was no road work, find the distribution of time it takes the driver to cover the distance: